barmalei/zebkit/src/jekyll/docs.intro.md

 __What released zebkit versions are__

-There is also zebkit release versions are identified with year and month.
+There are also zebkit release versions are published on web site.
+They are identified with release year and month.
 The versions are updated only in a case of critical bugs that have not been fixed in subsequent versions.
 The appropriate artifacts are available by the following pattern: <a href="#">http://zebkit.org/ver/year.month/* </a>

 For instance released at May of 2017 version can be fetched with the following URL: <a href="http://zebkit.org/ver/2017.05/zebkit.js">http://zebkit.org/ver/2017.05/zebkit.js
 </a>